Black Sabbath, Headless Cross

 Reviewers hailed Headless Cross as the best Sabbath album in years, with some going so far as to proclaim it their best non-Ozzy or Dio fronted album.
 In spite of the positive buzz, it under-performed commercially, particularly in the U.S., where it peaked at a relatively weak #115 on the Billboard album charts.
 The album received a slightly warmer reception in Europe, where it charted at #18 in Germany and #31 in the band's native U.K.

-Black Sabbath released three more studio albums with Tony Martin at the mic - 1990's TYR, 1994's Cross Purposes, and 1995's Forbidden, before embarking on a cycle of reunions with both Ozzy Osbourne and Ronnie James Dio (under the moniker Heaven and Hell) that took them into the 21st Century.
+Black Sabbath went on to release three more studio albums with Tony Martin on the mic - 1990's TYR, 1994's Cross Purposes, and 1995's Forbidden, before embarking on a cycle of reunions with both Ozzy Osbourne and Ronnie James Dio (under the moniker Heaven and Hell) that took them into the 21st Century.
 Martin's total of five studio albums with the band make him the second longest-standing Sabbath vocalist, right behind the mighty Osbourne himself!

 As of this writing, the only one of Martin's albums that is still in print is The Eternal Idol, but rumors continue to make the rounds about possible reissues of the rest of his Sabbath catalog.
 I hope it happens, because the Tony Martin era of Black Sabbath is underrated and deserves a second chance at life!